FACTBOX-The hunt for the Paris attackers

 Samy Amimour, 28 (born Oct.
 15, 1987), involved in the Bataclan attack.
 French, from Drancy near St. Denis.
 Subject of international arrest warrant since late 2013.
 Had been under official investigation since October 2012 on suspicion of terrorism-related activity over a plan to go to Yemen.
 Source: Paris prosecutor's office statement.
 Other: A third attacker in the Bataclan attack was killed by police.
 No further identity information has been provided.

-Comptoir Voltaire, Paris cafe: (1 dead suicide bomber) Brahim Abdeslam, 31 (born July 30, 1984), French citizen but born and raised in Brussels, where he ran a bar in the Molenbeek district with brother Salah.
-Blew himself up at Paris Comptoir Voltaire cafe.
+Brahim Abdeslam, 31 (born July 30, 1984), French citizen but born and raised in Brussels, where he ran a bar in the Molenbeek district with brother Salah.
+Blew himself up at the Comptoir Voltaire cafe in wake of the cafe shootings.
 His fingerprints were found on one of the AK47 rifles left in a Seat Leon car used in the attacks.

+Ringleader Abdelhamid Abaaoud, 28, grew up in the Molenbeek district of Brussels, but vanished in 2013 and showed up in Syria.
+Local media say he was jailed for robbery in 2010 and spent time in prison alongside Salah Abdeslam.
+Before the attacks, European governments believed Abaaoud was still in Syria, having been in Belgium in January plotting attacks that were foiled when police raided a house in Verviers, killing two Belgian associates.

+Prosecutor Francois Molins confirmed on Nov.
+24 that Abaaoud both took part in the cafe killings and returned to the killing scenes in Paris after the event on the night of Nov.
+13. He also said Abaaoud and another man were believed to be preparing a suicide bomb attack on the La Defense business district in the west of Paris on Nov.
+18 or 19.

 Stade de France: (three dead suicide bombers, 1 named) Bilal Hadfi, 20 (born Jan 22, 1995).
 Blew himself up in the Nov.
 13 attack on Stade de France stadium.
 He dropped out of school in Brussels in February 2014 to travel to Syria.
 Believing he was back, police bugged his apartment but he did not show up.
 Other: A man blew himself up outside Gate D at the Stade de France.
 A passport found near his dead body has the name of Ahmad Al Mohammad, 25, (born Sept.
 10, 1990), from Idlib, northwest Syria.
 His fingerprints match up with prints of a person registered under that name as arriving in Greece in Oct.
 3, 2015.
 Source: French prosecutor's office.
 It has not been confirmed that the bomber is the man in the passport.
 Other: The fingerprints of a third man who blew himself up outside Gate H of the Stade de France show that he passed through Greece at the same time as the other unidentified stadium suicide bomber, prosecutors say.
 Police have published a photo in an appeal for help to identify the man.

-Closed circuit TV footage showed Abaaoud entering the Croix de Chavaux metro railway station in eastern Paris, a couple of hundred metres from where the Seat Leon was found, police say.
-His fingerprints were found on one of three AK47 assault rifles left in the car.

-The footage, which places Abaaoud at the station soon after the first shootings but while the attack at the concert hall was underway, has prompted speculation he may have taken part directly in the attacks, and not just organised them.

-Hasna Aitboulahcen: woman, 26, who died during the Nov.
-18 police assault in St. Denis.
+Hasna Aitboulahcen: woman, 26, who suffocated under rubble in the Nov.
+18 police assault in St. Denis, said prosecutor Francois Molins.
 Police were tapping her phone as part of a drugs probe and watched her lead Abaaoud back to the apartment before the raid.
-Source: police and judicial sources.
-Police sources also say the woman was called, apparently in haste, by Abaaoud to find him a hideout on Nov.
-13.
+Abaaoud and another man apparently called her in haste from a bush where they were hiding to find them a hideout on Nov.
+17.

 Other: Third person who died in Nov.
 18 St. Denis assault.
-Investigators have isolated the person's DNA but have not identified them.
+Investigators say the person's DNA matched trades found on one of the AK-47 rifles found in the abandoned Seat and that may mean he is the third man involved in the cafe shootings.

 DETAINED: